-Among the independent variables, gender (male = 1, female = 0), years of schooling, and father's years of schooling are all coded in a straightforward way.
-In preliminary analysis, I also considered mother's education and father's occupational status, but neither variable had any net impact.
-Thus, in the interest of simplicity, they were dropped from the analysis reported here.
+Among the independent variables, gender (male=1, female=0), years of schooling, and father's years of schooling are all coded in a straightforward way.
+In preliminary analysis, I also considered mother's education and father's occupational status (ISEI; see Ganzeboom, DeGraaf, and Treiman 1992), but neither variable had any net impact.
+Thus, in the interest of simplicity I dropped them from the analysis reported here.

-Residence at age 14 is a six-category classification formed by crosstabulating whether the respondent had rural or urban residential status (hukou) at age 14 by the type of place of residence at age 14: village, town, or city.
-Residential status is a crucial determinant of life chances in China, with urban registrants enjoying many privileges, including access to superior schooling; mobility from rural to urban residential status is very difficult to achieve.
+Residence at age 14 is a six category classification formed by cross-tabulating whether the respondent had rural or urban residential status (hukou) at age 14 by the type of place of residence at age 14: village, town, or city.
+Residential status is a crucial determinant of life chances in China, with urban registrants enjoying many privileges, including access to superior schooling; mobility from rural to urban residential status is very difficult to achieve (Wu and Treiman 2002).
 Although the children of holders of urban hukou residing in rural areas (engineers working in rural facilities, teachers, health workers, etc.) can be sent to the cities for schooling, it is not clear how many actually are sent nor whether other aspects of the rural environment affect their level of literacy.
 It thus seems prudent to consider all combinations of registration and residential status at age 14.
 Technically, this is done by representing each category except the first (rural hukou and village residence) by a dichotomous variable, scored one for people in the category and scored zero otherwise; the omission of one category is necessary to estimate the equation.
 Regression coefficients for each dichotomous (or "dummy") variable are then interpreted as deviations from the coefficient for the omitted category, which is implicitly zero.